5 Myths About Financial Exigency in Higher Education

-The COVID-19 pandemic has wreaked havoc on higher ed institutional finances.
-In response, some leaders are considering declaring financial exigency to stabilize their institutions.
-As a last-resort measure, financial exigency enables drastic restructuring efforts—like program restructuring and faculty downsizing—that can help keep an institution’s doors open and preserve its long-term viability.
+Financial instability in higher education is a growing concern due to the enrollment cliff, reduced state funding, and rising operational costs.
+In response, some higher education leaders are considering declaring financial exigency to stabilize their institutions.
+As a last-resort measure, financial exigency enables drastic restructuring efforts—like program restructuring and faculty downsizing—that can help restructure budgets, manage debts, and sustain long-term viability.

-While financial exigency is still a final recourse for struggling institutions, the financial realities of the current crisis mean more senior leaders are considering the tactic.
-But because financial exigency declarations are relatively uncommon, misconceptions about what this decision means for a campus abound.
-To help leaders separate fact from fiction when weighing financial strategy decisions, we identified five common myths about financial exigency—and the information you should promote instead.
+While financial exigency remains an option for struggling institutions, misconceptions about what this decision means for campuses still persist.
+To help leaders separate fact from fiction when weighing financial strategy decisions, we debunked five common myths about financial exigency—and the information you should promote instead.

-Myth 1: Short-term crises—like COVID-19 or natural disasters—are sufficient grounds for declaring financial exigency
+Myth 1: Short-term crises are sufficient grounds for declaring financial exigency

-While COVID-19 itself may not warrant financial exigency, it can precipitate a financial crisis that does.
-Institutions should therefore consider both their short-term financial situation and longer-term budget forecasts and downward trends when evaluating whether to declare exigency.
+Institutions should consider both their short-term financial situation and longer-term budget forecasts and downward trends when evaluating whether to declare exigency.
 For example, Central Washington University declared financial exigency in March due to short-term auxiliaries revenue losses caused by the state’s shelter-in-place order, as well as long-term projections about reduced state appropriations.
-Lincoln University declared in May after COVID-19 prompted state spending restrictions and accelerated projected long-term enrollment declines.
+Lincoln University declared prompted by state spending restrictions and accelerated projected long-term enrollment declines.

 Myth 2: Institutions that declare financial exigency are destined for closure